Photo from Canva

 Organize Your Belongings

 Now's the time to get rid of items you haven’t used in a while, so they won’t count against your household goods weight allowance.
 When preparing for a military move, decluttering helps provide a smoother and more cost-effective relocation.
-Donate, hold a garage sale, and throw away!
+Donate, hold a garage sale, and throw away the excess.

-Some practical tips to help you declutter before your move:
+Some practical tips to declutter before your move:

 Start early: Begin the decluttering process as soon as you know about your upcoming move.
 Unless you’re on short-notice orders, this should give you enough time to sort through your belongings methodically without feeling rushed.